Investor visa (Inversionista)

-An individual is deemed to be tax resident in Peru if he or she remains more than 183 days in a calendar year in the country.
+An individual is tax resident in Costa Rica if she or he spends more than 6 months a year within the country.

-There is no tax on net wealth and inheritances.
+There are not taxes on net wealth and inheritances.

 This should not be construed as tax advice.
 We have access to a global network of qualified attorneys and accountants who can give you the proper advice for your particular circumstances.
 Contact us for further information.

 - Property tax Yes